crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

  * Turn off the route to `APPNAME` once the number of instances of `APPNAME2` is the same as for `APPNAME` (the Test Phase).
  * Finally, reduce the number of instances of `APPNAME` to 1 (the Ramp-down Phase).

-Note: Before continuing, in preperation for **Task 3**, prepare the browser page with your application URL so you can refresh and watch it change during deployment

-**CLI**

-1. Use the create command to create a new deployment.
+ 1. Use the create command to create a new deployment

-	`cf active-deploy-create ${APPNAME} ${APPNAME}2 --label "Appname Update" --rampup 10m --test 10m --rampdown 2m`
+	`cf active-deploy-create $APPNAME-GRP $APPNAME-GRP2 --label "$UNIQNAME Update" --rampup 5m --test 5m --rampdown 2m`

-**Dashboard**

- 1. Go to the Bluemix Dashboard and click on the `Active Deploy` service tile

- 2. Create a new deployment
-  * Click on the `Create New Deployment` button.
-  * Under the `Select Current Version` section, select `APPNAME`
-  * Under the `Select New Version` section, select `APPNAME2`.
-  * Fill in a label - "Appname Update" would work
-  * Fill in description if you like
-  * Keep `Transition type` as the default "Automatic"
-  * Fill in for the phase times - Use Ramp up: 10 min, Test 10 min, Rampe Down: 2 min (these cause the deployment to happen in a reasonable lab time-frame)

- 3. Execute the Deployment
-  * Click the `Create` button to create the new deployment.
-Upon successful creation, the page will display the details of the new deployment.
+	`cf active-deploy-list`
+	`cf active-deploy-show -l "$UNIQNAME Update"`

-## Task 3: Watch and validate the deployment
+## Task 4: Watch and validate the deployment

 Now that the deployment is created, it will take the total time of your specificed phase times to execute.
 The really interesting part is the first part, where you get traffic from both versions of your application as the service adjusts instances on the same URL route - this allows users to never lose functionality of the application as it is updated.
 Here is what you will see: